 Why did you carry out this research?

-As members of the London Biodiversity Partnership, London Wildlife Trust and GiGL are involved in the delivery of many action plans, including that for private gardens.
-We have good knowledge of the key habitats in London but there was a crucial gap in data for gardens – their coverage and general structure.
+In 2008, GiGL and London Wildlife Trust were active members of London Biodiversity Partnership (since disbanded) and involved in the delivery of biodiversity and habitat action plans, including for private gardens.
+We had a good shared knowledge of the key habitats in London but there was a crucial gap in data for gardens – their coverage and general structure.

 a) investigate the quantity and coverage of gardens across London,